This information applies to England and Wales.

 You could try selling your products at a local market or on social media.
 Ask people for their first impressions and any feedback.
 Remember you can learn from negative feedback to improve your products or service.

-You must register for tax and National Insurance in the first 6 months of being self-employed or you’ll be fined.
+You must register for tax and National Insurance in the first 6 months of being self-employed or you will be fined.

 Register to pay tax and national insurance with HMRC (GOV.UK)